 This miniseries is a layman’s explanation of the causes of Climate Change and its effects upon Global Warming.

-When a surface absorbs infrared light it converts it into heat, which is also a form of infrared light but at a much longer wavelength which radiated from the surface and makes you feel warm or hot when you come near like to the surface of a sidewalk or paved road exposed to the sun for hours.
+When a surface absorbs infrared light it converts it into heat, which is also a form of infrared light but at a much “longer wavelength” which radiates from the surface and makes you feel warm or hot when you come close like the surface of a sidewalk or paved road exposed to the sun for hours.
 Some materials conduct heat better so absorb the heat into the bulk of the material if very thick and may only feel lukewarm or cool like water.
 Some materials may not conduct heat as well and will concentrate heat closer to the surface and feel much hotter such as concrete and radiate this heat into the air.
 The hotter an object is the more of this long wavelength infrared heat will be re-radiated back out of the surface and into the atmosphere.

-Glass which is good at allowing the sunlight infrared to pass through it is very poor at allowing the longer wavelength infrared heat to re-radiated from the surface of materials back into the air so traps it inside the greenhouse resulting in the heating of the surrounding air which gets hotter and hotter.
-You can see this happen in your car.
+Glass which is good at allowing the shorter infrared waves to pass through it is very poor at allowing the longer wavelength infrared heat to re-radiated from the surface of materials back into the space so traps it inside the greenhouse resulting in the heating of the surrounding air which gets hotter and hotter.
+You can see this happen in your car with the windows rolled up.
 When you first open your car door after it has sat in the sun for a few hours it feels like an oven.
-The windows of your car act like a greenhouse glass allowing the longer infrared sunlight rays to enter the window and land on the interior surfaces of your car that absorbs it and turns it into heat which is trapped inside by the rolled up glass windows resulting in heating the air inside the car.
+The windows of your car act like a greenhouse glass allowing the shorter infrared sunlight rays to enter the window and land on the interior surfaces of your car that absorbs it and turn it into heat which is the longer infrared light which heats up the air which is trapped inside the car by the rolled up glass windows.
 That, in essence, is the Greenhouse effect.

 There are gases that also have similar properties to glass.
 Carbon dioxide (CO2) is prominent among them.
-So is methane gas which is produced by decaying organic matter and is actually 40 times more potent than CO2 in trapping heat but far less abundant in our atmosphere.
+So is methane gas which is produced by decaying organic matter and is actually 30 times more potent than CO2 in trapping heat but far less abundant in our atmosphere so far.
 The more CO2 that is in our atmosphere the more heat is trapped in it.
 One saving grace about CO2 is that its concentration in our atmosphere is very low, far below 1%.
 Its concentration is expressed in part per million (ppm).
 Currently, it is about 400 ppm or in percentage 0.04% of the atmosphere.
 But this is the highest level it has been in more than a half million years and is still climbing.
 CO2 is quite soluble in water like in the cold carbonated beverages we consume all the time but at extremely high concentrations compared to that found in nature.
+It is also absorbed by plant life in the photosynthesis process to produce starches and oxygen gas.
 Had there been little or no water on earth this would be a rather lifeless planet many hundreds of degrees hotter than it is due to the much higher concentrations of CO2 even if it were only 5-10% of the atmosphere.
-But the sheer vastness of our oceans, lakes, and clouds provide gargantuan reservoirs of water in which CO2 can be absorbed.
-So CO2 levels are kept quite low and greenhouse warming limited.
+But the sheer vastness of our oceans, lakes, clouds, and forests provide gargantuan reservoirs of water and vegetation in which CO2 can be absorbed.
+So CO2 levels are kept quite low and greenhouse gas warming limited.
 But the ability of water to absorb CO2 depends upon how cool it is.
 Just like your carbonated beverage, the warmer our waters become the more CO2 it releases and the less can be absorbed and retained.
 So the amount of CO2 that is in our atmosphere depends upon how cool the waters of the oceans, lakes, and clouds can be maintained.
 Since water at the bottom of our oceans is much colder than at the surface the level of CO2 is far greater at deeper depths.

 Links to this Miniseries:-